 Princeton is a very small city located in the state of Minnesota.
 With a population of 4,729 people and five constituent neighborhoods, Princeton is the 151st largest community in Minnesota.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Princeton is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Princeton is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Princeton who work in office and administrative support (13.36%), sales jobs (11.08%), and healthcare (7.39%).
+Overall, Princeton is a city of service providers, sales and office workers, and production and manufacturing workers.
+There are especially a lot of people living in Princeton who work in food service (11.46%), sales jobs (9.58%), and office and administrative support (8.97%).

-The per capita income in Princeton in 2010 was $21,547, which is lower middle income relative to Minnesota and the nation.
-This equates to an annual income of $86,188 for a family of four.
+The per capita income in Princeton in 2018 was $23,681, which is low income relative to Minnesota, and lower middle income relative to the rest of the US.
+This equates to an annual income of $94,724 for a family of four.
 However, Princeton contains both very wealthy and poor people as well.

 The people who call Princeton home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Princeton residents report their race to be White, followed by Native American.
-Important ancestries of people in Princeton include Norwegian, Swedish, Irish, and English.
+The greatest number of Princeton residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Princeton include German, Irish, Norwegian, Swedish, and English.

 The most common language spoken in Princeton is English.
-Other important languages spoken here include Spanish and Scandinavian languages.
+Other important languages spoken here include Polish and Italian.